Headloss/AB-Testing-/README.md

 ## Project Summary:

-### Intro
+### Background
 Udacity, a online learning platform(MOOCs), is trying to test a website change that adds a question page "How long do you plan to spend in this course?" before letting users checking out and registering a certified course, in order to filter out less commited students, to increase the retention rate after registering.
 If the answer is larger than 5 hours per week, students will be able to check out as usual; Otherwise, students will be suggested to only take this course in a "No Certificate" way with no payment and coaching provided.

 ### AB Testing Process
-Users are diverted by user-ids into control groups and experiment groups.
+Users are diverted by cookies or user-ids if enrolled, into control groups and experiment groups.

-First we choose a few invariant metrics(number of cookies, number of clicks) to conduct A/A testing,
+First we choose a few invariant metrics(number of cookies, number of clicks) to conduct sanity checks, to ensure there is no significant difference in data of control and experment groups from the beginning.
+And our 2 metrics all passed sanity checks(Probability of data in control groups lies within 95% Confidnce Interval, with 0.5 null assumption).

+Then we choose a few evaluation metrics(gross conversion, retention, net conversion), to evaluate if such website change is resulting statisitical significant changes and even practical significant changes.
+And
+( Note: we are using analytical variance here, since unit of diversion(cookies) is larger in scope than unit of analysis(clicks, enrolments) )

+we conduct another type of check: population sizing metrics